AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-current-adobe-account-email-address-to-new-address.md

 ## Issue

-How to change your Adobe account's email address (e.g., current@email.com) to a new address (e.g., new@myemail.com) that is currently not registered on [Adobe Account](https://account.adobe.com/) or [Magento Account](https://account.magento.com/).
+How to change your Adobe account's email address (e.g., current@email.com) to a new address (e.g., new@myemail.com) that is currently not registered in [Adobe account](https://account.adobe.com/) or [Magento account](https://account.magento.com/).

 <u>Prerequisites</u>